On restricted families of projections in R^3: Acknowledgements

 \section{Acknowledgements}

-We are grateful to Esa and Maarit J\"arvenp\"a\"a, Pertti Mattila and David Preiss for stimulating discussions and encouragement.
+We are grateful to Spyridon Dendrinos, Esa and Maarit J\"arvenp\"a\"a, Pertti Mattila and David Preiss for stimulating discussions and encouragement.
 We also wish to thank Esa and Maarit J\"arvenp\"a\"a for their hospitality during our visit at the University of Oulu.
+Finally, we are indebted to an anonymous referee for many comments, which certainly increased the accessibility of the paper.